Presentations of Galois groups of maximal extensions with restricted ramification: Definition and properties of

 \begin{lemma} Let $k/Q$ be a finite Galois extension of global fields, $T \supseteq S$ be $k/Q$-closed sets of primes of $k$, and $A\in \Mod(\Gal(k_S/Q))$ be of order not divisible by $\Char(k)$.
 Then we have the following exact sequence that is compatible with the conjugation by $\Gal(k/Q)$

 \end{lemma}

 \begin{proof} We consider the following commutative diagram

-The exactnesses of the second row and the third row follow from the Hochschild-Serre spectral sequence, and last arrow in the third row is surjective because of the fact that $H^2_{nr}(\calG_\frakp,A)=0$ as $\calG_{\frakp}/\calT_{\frakp} \simeq \widehat{\Z}$ or $1$.
+The exactnesses of the second row and the third row follow from the Hochschild-Serre spectral sequence, and last arrow in the third row is surjective because of the fact that $H^2_{nr}(\calG_\frakp,A)=0$ as $\calG_{\frakp}/\calT_{\frakp} \simeq \widehat{\Z}$ when $\frakp$ is nonarchimedean and $1$ when $\frakp$ is archimedean.
 The exact sequence of the first column follows from the definition of $\B_S(k,A)$, and the second column follows from the long exact sequence of Poitou-Tate \cite[(8.6.10)]{NSW}.
 The right vertical map is injective since $G_{k_S}$ is generated by the inertia groups of primes outside $S$.